Gr3q/opensubsonic-cli/docs/Inconsistencies.md

 * forces json format on every endpoint
 * All extensions are added to the schema and tagged as "Extension", and have a 404 return type as well that described as "Not Implemented"
 * Excluded `example`s, opted to use `externalDocs` only because it made the Swagger and Redoc generated documents harder to read.
 I might add them if they make sense for generated client code.
+* Extension query parameters are denoted, but nothing else can be done about them.